Truss Tube to String Telescope Conversion

 - Struts are only loose parts, no loose hardware

 Design #3 - is a stacked string telescope.
-Here is the actual telescope.
+Here is the telescope.

 - Upper ring and middle ring are attached to the mirror box by strings